- This event has passed.

 Financing Resiliency: The Opportunity for Stormwater Fees in New York City

-Join the Guarini Center for a discussion with a distinguished panel of speakers on how the City could develop and implement a stormwater fee as part of its broader response to climate adaptation challenges.
+At this panel event, speakers discuss how the City could develop and implement a stormwater fee as part of its broader response to climate adaptation challenges.

-For more background on the current legal context for stormwater fees in New York City, read our recent paper, The Legal Case for Stormwater Fees in New York City.
+For more background on this topic, see: The Legal Case for Stormwater Fees in New York City.

 Emily Gallagher, Assemblymember, New York State Assembly